 Dr. Barisich’s exploratory study looked at this mentoring dynamic and its effect on the quality of the performance of these new teachers.
-Findings of this study suggests that mentoring improves the performance of new teachers and suggests that similar programs be implemented in other professions to help aid new-to-task professionals.
+Findings of this study suggest that mentoring improves the performance of new teachers and suggests that similar programs be implemented in other professions to help aid new-to-task professionals.

-The overall design, data collection procedure and data analyses were well thought out and exceptionally presented narratively and in charts and tables.
-The study is well written, and the literature review is thorough in demonstrating a strong understanding of the literature, theoretical foundations and how the topic and findings directly tie to the literature (theory).
+The overall design, data collection procedure, and data analyses were well thought out and exceptionally presented narratively and in charts and tables.
+The study is well written, and the literature review is thorough in demonstrating a strong understanding of the literature, theoretical foundations, and how the topic and findings directly tie to the literature (theory).

 Congratulations, Dr. Barisich!